 The tutorial consists of informative tips and a short practice/Q&A. Participants will learn the benefits of being a referee, how to act as one, and how to successfully interact with editors and referees for the manuscripts they author.

-Liz Durst (VP QEC Community, Riverlane)
+Liz Durst (VP QEC Community)

 Why you should care about doing quantum error correction experiments?

-Noah Shutty & Laleh Beni (Software Engineers, Google Quantum AI)
+Noah Shutty & Laleh Beni (Software Engineers)

 Tesseract: A Search-Based Decoder for Quantum Error Correction